 Third, it presupposes the mind of the God of Scripture, not man’s, the sovereign God and his ordination of all that is as the only ground of reasoning and proof.
 The alternative is brute factuality—unexplained, unrelated facts, rendering systematic theology impossible.

 Fourth, it denies the notion of neutrality.
 No facts, thoughts, nor man – including reason itself – is neutral.
-All of these either begins in God or in rebellion against him.
+All of these either begin in God or in rebellion against him.
 Systematics affirms the sovereign triune-God; hence, the denial of systematics is the denial of God.

 The main heads of a systematic theology are: God (theology proper), Man (anthropology), Salvation (soteriology), Church (ecclesiology), and Final Things (eschatology).